DongeunPaeng/sveltekit-blog/README.md

 - [X] List is not properly shown in the post.
     - [X] Recognise unordered list properly (QuillJS defect)
     - [X] Add tailwind list style to all old posts, too.
-- [ ] In TextEditor, I can't see ul with tailwind class.
+- [X] In TextEditor, I can't see <ul> with tailwind class.
 Fix this.
-    - [ ] Indentation... 이 문제는 나중에 해결하자.
-Tailwind 자체 결함.
-- [ ] In TextEditor, I can't see codes.
+- [X] In TextEditor, I can't see codes.
 Fix this.
-- [ ] Separate public and private.
+- [X] Separate public and private.
-- [ ] In TextEditor, disable the default rgb color assignment.
+- [X] Make the post non-nullable.
 - [X] Get the next and previous posts.
+- [ ] In the post, some images are not shown (429 error).
 - [ ] Search function needs to be finished.
 - [ ] Verify the token properly. (check if login/logout affects parent properly.)
 - [ ] Finish Footer.